mchen6/countinghouse/README.md

 Unlike many of other API modelling language such as WSDL or others, CDIF separates API argument's schema definitions from the its common description language.
 This design may have following benefits:
 * Simplify client application design such that applications won't need to explicitly extract schema info from the common description language
-* Saving network bandwidth that client do not need to retrieve the full schema document
+* Saving network bandwidth that client do not need to retrieve the full schema document when access only one API
-* Device description stored in http cache won't be invalidated when existing API contract requires a update
+* The description language stored in http cache won't be invalidated when existing API contract requires a update

 Eventing
 --------